 8. Make time for each other

 Feeling disconnected is fatal for a marriage.
-But it is definitely not the stage to ask each other when to separate in marriage.
+But it doesn’t necessarily mean it is time to ask when to separate in marriage.

 9. Try something new

-Instead of separating from wife, be honest with yourself about whether you can foresee a happy future with your wife.
+Instead of separating from your wife, be honest with yourself about whether you can foresee a happy future with your wife if she stays who she is.
 It’s also helpful to learn to let the little things go.